encryb/simplecrypto/README.md

 A: WebKit does not support AES-GCM.

 Q: PBKDF2?
-WebKit and IE do not support PBKDF2, but support HMAC-SHA1.
-Small shim is used to implement PBKDF2 in WebKit and IE. Elsewhere native PBKDF2 support is used.
+A: Safari, IE and Chrome on Linux do not support PBKDF2, but support HMAC-SHA1.
+Small shim is used to implement PBKDF2 in thise cases.
+Elsewhere, native PBKDF2 support is used.

 ## License
 Apache 2.0